10.6 Recognition and validation of skills acquired through youth work

 Extracurricular activities, organized by universities, other higher education institutions or other organisations and recognized by higher education institutions as relevant for the acquisition of a variety of competences, may be recorded by the institutions in the diploma supplement, thereby enabling the review of all institutionally supported individual activities in a transparent manner (see the Resolution on National programme of higher education (Resolucija o Nacionalnemprogramu visokega šolstva 2011–2020)).

 No national policy and/or recognition mechanism that identify specific skills and competences that can be acquired through youth work exist.
 Many organisations have internal competence framework for different roles in the organisations.
 Specific competences can be obtained on the individual level of individual organisations, e.g. scouts make it clear, that they educate future leaders, people who are willing to serve, people who are employable.
 In that sense, they gain these skills and competences through participation in the activities of scouts.
-However, as none of those are recognised on the national level, we cannot talk about national policy on that.
+However, as none of those are recognised on the national level, it is not possible to talk about national policy on that.

 While not every involvement in youth work necessarily allows young people to develop key competences that employers seek and value, organisations in the youth sector can be a place where young people develop competences to the degree that they are flexible enough and transferable to all areas of youth activity.